-The CDDA is a Gallaudet-based non-partisan organization championing the development of skills in democratic excellence through debate, civic engagement, and disagreement.
+The CDDA is a Gallaudet-based non-partisan organization championing the development of democratic skills and habits through debate, civic engagement, and disagreement in English and ASL.

 The core values of the CDDA are centered around providing students with an inclusive environment where all perspectives, experiences, and beliefs are respected and appreciated.
 Students in the CDDA will develop their skills in active listening, critique, and persuasion all while building a network with individuals both inside and outside of the deaf community as they work together to become advocates for positive change in their communities and country.